RobertoPrevato/K8sStudies/docs/kind/cloudnativepg.md

 kubectl get svc
 ```

-Connect to the database using `psql`, like before, but this time using the
-Load Balancer IP address:
+Connect to the database using `psql` using the Load Balancer IP address:

 ```bash
 # Get the Load Balancer IP address